Legoless1/RodLockerBepInEx/README.md

-# Rod Locker BepInEx Edition
+# Rod Locker (BepInEx Edition)

-Adds a Rod Locker option at Blackstone Isle in DREDGE.
+BepInEx mod for DREDGE.

-The locker contains one of each Custom Rod variant, free to take once per save.
+Adds a Rod Locker button to Blackstone Isle.
+The locker contains one of each platform-colored Custom Rod variant, including the mobile iOS and Android rods.
+Each rod is free, uses the vanilla Custom Rod stats, and can only be taken once per save.

 ## Install